Skip to main content

 Frequently Asked Questions

-##### What should I do if I receive an IRS audit notice?
+What should I do if I receive an IRS audit notice?

-##### Are all audits conducted in person, or can they be done remotely?
+Are all audits conducted in person, or can they be done remotely?

 Audits can be conducted in person, by mail, or remotely via correspondence.
 The method of the audit depends on the complexity of the issues being reviewed.

-This content was written and reviewed by the licensed tax attorneys at Victory Tax Lawyers, LLP.
-Our attorneys specialize in IRS tax relief and are licensed members of the California State Bar with a nationwide practice.
+This article was reviewed for legal accuracy by Parham Khorsandi, Esq., founding attorney at Victory Tax Lawyers, LLP and a licensed member of the California State Bar (Bar No. 266658), with a nationwide IRS tax-relief practice.

-Last Reviewed: 2026 · Meet Our Attorneys →
+Last reviewed: June 2026 · Meet our attorneys →

 Attorney Advertising.
 Prior results do not guarantee a similar outcome.
-This website is for informational purposes only and does not constitute legal advice.
-No attorney-client relationship is formed by viewing or using this website.
-For legal advice, please schedule a consultation.
+This page is for informational purposes only, does not constitute legal advice, and does not create an attorney-client relationship.
+For advice about your specific situation, please schedule a consultation.

 Ready to Resolve Your Tax Issues?

-Our experienced tax attorneys have saved clients over $91 million.
+Our experienced tax attorneys have saved clients over $100 million.
 Get a free, confidential consultation today.